 Where is John Fashanu now?

-Often criticised for being over physical and aggressive in his style of play, John Fashanu retired from the game whilst playing for Aston Villa due to injury in 1995.
+Often criticised for being over physical and aggressive in his style of play, John Fashanu retired from the game at the age of 33 after snapping knee ligaments whilst playing for Aston Villa in 1995.

-Fashanu was also the host of the Nigerian version of the hit UK television programme Deal or No Deal.
+He has also hosted the Nigerian version of the hit UK television programme Deal or No Deal.

-Fashanu hit the headlines In July 2017, when it was reported that he had spent two days in a Nigerian jail after he was accused of allegedly working as a broker in a scam to sell plots of land that weren’t for sale.
+In July 2017 the Sun reported that Fashanu had spent two days in a Nigerian jail after he was accused of allegedly working as a broker in a scam to sell plots of land that weren’t for sale.

 Back to Wimbledon